 School of Rocks (Grade 5)

-Rock out with this workshop and discover as Earth materials change as they move through the rock cycle and can be used as natural resources.
+Rock out with this workshop and discover how Earth materials change as they move through the rock cycle and can be used as natural resources.
 Students will learn about Earth as a system, and explore how we can act as stewards of our environment.

 Mysterious Matter (Grade 6)